Eldarien/DeskbandControls/Output/!readme.txt

   - Context menu playback commands as well as playlist are no longer taking away focus from what it was on before.
   - Projects upgraded to VS2017 toolset and .NET framework 4.7.1 + some DPI handling improvements.
   - DPI change on the fly support for Win10 1709 (but not for settings form).
-  - Fixed crush in tooltip when its album art is disabled.
+  - Fixed crash in tooltip when its album art is disabled.

 October 19 2017
   * Version 3.5.0